ArduCustom/arducustom.github.io/v/dev/AP_Periph/Parameters.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Scaling factor between rangefinder reading and distance\.
 For the linear and inverted functions this is in meters per volt\.
 For the hyperbolic function the units are meterVolts\.
+For Maxbotix serial sonar this is unit conversion to meters\.

 +-----------+-----------------+